elementary-Inc/blog/_posts/2019-01-07-appcenter-spotlight-fondo.md

 author: cassidyjames
 date: 2019-01-07T23:48:12.582Z
 image: /images/appcenter-spotlight-fondo/1d6OfLEIQWFHKFHU_wyyPFw.png
+rdnn: com.github.calo001.fondo
 tags:
   - appcenter-spotlight
 ---

-{% include appcenter.html rdnn="com.github.calo001.fondo" %}
+{% include appcenter.html %}

 elementary uses [Unsplash](https://unsplash.com) as a source for many of our wallpapers, and now there’s a native app here to let you easily browse and set even more wallpapers from the world’s most generous community of photographers.